FREE SHIPPING on orders of $85 or more

 Another 289 words(21 lines of text) are included under the topic Early Howes Notables in all our PDF Extended History products.

 Some of the Howes family moved to Ireland, but this topic is not covered in this excerpt.
 Another 87 words(6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Howes or a variant listed above:

-Howes Settlers in the United States in the 17th Century
+Howes Settlers in United States in the 17th Century

-Howes Settlers in the United States in the 18th Century
+Howes Settlers in United States in the 18th Century

-Howes Settlers in the United States in the 19th Century
+Howes Settlers in United States in the 19th Century

 The Howes Family Crest was acquired from the Houseofnames.com archives.
 The Howes Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.